 Day 4 Arrive in Port Moresby and transfer for your flight to Mount Hagen, capital of the Western Province in the upper Wahgi Valley.
 First contact was only made with the Melpa people of the Wahgi Valley in 1933, they were amongst the world's first horticulturists and in many ways their lifestyle remains unchanged.
 Transfer for an overnight at Rondon Ridge, perched high on Mount Kuta, with incredible views over the valley.
 Guided nature walk followed by a film show, cocktail and welcome dinner.
 (L, D)

 Day 5 Fly by private charter to Karawari, deep in Arambak country and home of the Kamangabbi spirit legend.
 The mountains start to give way until eventually vast tracts of dense tropical lowland rainforest cover the landscape for as far as the eye can see.
 From Karawari airstrip, you will be transferred by river boat to the lodge.
 In this remote and unspoiled region, the tropical lowland rainforest is a complex habitat housing a tremendous variety of flora, fauna and a unique culture.
 After lunch visit a riverbank village, the real fascination here is the people, how they live and how the land and river shapes their lives, maintaining traditions as they have for generations.
-Proceed with lunch followed by an afternoon visit to Kundiman village for sago making demonstration.
+Afternoon visit to Kundiman village for sago making demonstration.
 (B, L, D)

 Day 7 A full day birding, with some 225 species of birds, Karawari is an excellent location to seek lowland, rainforest and freshwater birds - particularly parrots, including lorikeets, Eclectus, Palm Cockatoos, Edwards-Fig Parrot.
 There are also three birds of paradise, the King, Twelve-Wire and the Magnificent Riflebird.
 Cassowaries, frog-mouths, owls, birds of prey, bower birds, honey eaters and a whole host of others await the intrepid birder.
 (B, L, D)